Skip to main content

 24 hour bail bonds company

 When a defendant hires the bail bondsman's service to post bail, the defendant is now obliged to adhere to specific bail bond agreements with the agency.
-The same with the Court's bail conditions is the defendant's responsibility to show up in court when necessary.
+The same with the Court's bail conditions is that the defendant's responsibility is to show up in court when necessary.
 Otherwise, the defendant may be tagged as a bail jumper or fugitive.
-This article will answer the questions, is a 24-hour bail bonds agent can re-arrest a client who is now a fugitive?
+This article will answer the question: Can a 24-hour bail bonds agent re-arrest a client who is now a fugitive?
 What is the legal definition of a fugitive?
-And, what bounty hunters do?…
+And what bounty hunters do?
+How…

 Read More